classgraph/classgraph/README.md

 ## Status

+**FastClasspathScanner was renamed to ClassGraph, and released as version 4**.

-**Version 4.0.0-beta has been released**, with a completely revamped API.
-See the [porting notes](https://github.com/classgraph/classgraph/wiki/Porting-FastClasspathScanner-code-to-ClassGraph) for information on porting from the older FastClasspathScanner v3 API.
+ClassGraph has a completely revamped API.
+See the [porting notes](https://github.com/classgraph/classgraph/wiki/Porting-FastClasspathScanner-code-to-ClassGraph) for information on porting from the older FastClasspathScanner version 3 API.

 In particular, the Maven group id has changed from `io.github.lukehutch.fast-classpath-scanner` to **`io.github.classgraph`** in version 4.
 Please see the new [Maven dependency rule](https://github.com/classgraph/classgraph/wiki) and module "requires" line in the Wiki documentation.